 If you are stuck for ideas, check Twitter or Instagram for the hashtag #blankrules.
 There you can see a sampling of what other people have done with their cards.
 You’ll find everything from the supremely silly, to serious ideas on how to fundamentally change the mechanics of the game.

-Pick up a copy of BLANK for about $15 on Amazon, a perfect gift for the budding game designer in your life.
+Pick up a copy of BLANK for about $15 on Amazon, or from HUB Games, a perfect gift for the budding game designer in your life.

 The Family Gamers received a review copy of BLANK from The Creativity Hub.

 This post contains affiliate links, which do not change your price, but help support The Family Gamers.

 Age Range: 6+